Rabbit-Company/PulseMonitor/README.md

 # PulseMonitor

-This Rust program serves as a simple monitoring tool for MySQL, PostgreSQL and Redis databases.
+This Rust program serves as a simple monitoring tool for HTTP, MySQL, PostgreSQL and Redis.
 It retrieves configurations from a `config.toml` file and performs monitoring tasks accordingly.

 Features:

-- Monitor MySQL, PostgreSQL and Redis databases
+- Monitor HTTP, MySQL, PostgreSQL and Redis
 - Sends regular pulses to specified uptime monitors
 - Easily configurable via `config.toml` file